 Many of us at one time or another in our lives, have hit our “funny bone”, creating that familiar sharp, zinging pain.
-You have actually hit the ulnar nerve as it passes through the ulnar tunnel!
+When you feel that sensation, you have actually hit the ulnar nerve as it passes through the ulnar tunnel!

-It would be a much simpler recovery process if the only source of ulnar nerve dysfunction occurred only at the ulnar tunnel.
+Recovery would be a much simpler process if the source of ulnar nerve dysfunction occurred only at the ulnar tunnel.
 Unfortunately, as in all nerve-related conditions, the source of problems can occur anywhere along the path of the nerve.
-But the pain and discomfort is often just felt at the place where the nerve is under the most physical strain.
-In this case, that is likely to be the ulnar tunnel itself.
+The nerve might be hung up at the ulnar tunnel, but the symptoms will often be felt elsewhere.
+This can lead to a lot of the confusing symptoms related to Ulnar Tunnel Syndrome.

-The ulnar nerve begins as part of the brachial plexus and branches off to become its own nerve near the front of the shoulder.
-From there, the nerve passes through the armpit, between a septum that separates the biceps and triceps muscles, then around the medial epicondyle, through the ulnar tunnel, the forearm, the wrist, and on into the hand and outer two fingers.
+The ulnar nerve is part of the brachial plexus, a large bundle of nerve fibers that control the whole arm.
+The ulnar nerve separates from the bundle and branches off to travel its own pathway near the front of the shoulder.
+From there, the nerve passes through the armpit, between a seam that separates the biceps and triceps muscles, then around the medial epicondyle, through the ulnar tunnel, the forearm, the wrist, and on into the hand and outer two fingers.
 If the nerve is impinged or adhered anywhere along this pathway, symptoms will develop.
 More often than not, the pain and numbness will seem to originate at the ulnar tunnel, even if that is not the only site of impingement or adhesion.

 To learn more about Ulnar Tunnel Syndrome, visit the following sections: